snacktavish/OpenTree_SSB2020/TreeComparison.md

 Do you have a published tree that would do a better job on those relationships, but it isn't included in the synthetic tree?

-Upload it to the production site tree.opentreeoflife.org
+Upload it to the production site https://tree.opentreeoflife.org

 ## Update a different tree

-Choose differnet tree that has data in treebase, or that you have your own (single gene) alignment for!
+Choose differnet tree that has data in TreeBASE, or that you have your own (single gene) alignment for!
 Modify

 $ python data_scrape_alt.py